 The PELE program prepares student-centered, constructivist teachers, by crafting a program that is - in and of itself - student-centered and constructivist.
 The PELE cohort of students work collaboratively towards attainment of goals, take ownership of their learning and are active contributors towards course goals and knowledge attainment.

-As a PELE student, what will my schedule look like?
+What will my schedule look like?

 Overview of the Program: